Get the Most Out of Your TPD Payout: Your Ultimate Guide

 Who is Eligible for a TPD Payout?

-To be eligible for a TPD payout, you must have Total and Permanent Disability (TPD) Insurance as part of your Superannuation policy (or independently of your superannuation) on the day you last worked or became permanently and completely unable to do your job (or one for which you have training or experience).
+To be eligible for a TPD benefit payment, you must have Total and Permanent Disability (TPD) Insurance as part of your Superannuation policy (or independently of your superannuation) on the day you last worked or became permanently and completely unable to do your job (or one for which you have training or experience).

 Check our guide to TPD Claims >